mohannadabuzneid/Deep-Face-Registration/README.md

 RoScTr_perImage2(image,values[0],values[1],values[2],values[3])
 ```

-## ) Load the trained model from json file and the weights from HDF5 to test our result:
+## Load the trained model from json file and the weights from HDF5 to test our result:

-From prevous section rebet:
+From previous section repeat:
 - Import the necessary packages.
 - Mount the Google Drive.
 - Read the input and the output data then split them into training and testing datastes.

 #### Then

-### Load the model to json file and the the weights to HDF5 files:
+### Load the model from json file and the the weights to HDF5 files:

 ```python
 from keras.models import model_from_json